ANIMALCARE GROUP PLC (“Animalcare” or the “Company”)

 The Principles of Corporate Governance

-The Board has collective responsibility for setting the strategic aims and objectives of the Group.
-Our strategy is articulated in our 2017 Annual Report and Accounts and on our website.
+The Board has collective responsibility for setting the strategic aims and objectives of the Group and our strategy is articulated on pages 12 to 13 and on our website, along with our business model on pages 8 to 9.
 In the course of implementing our strategic aims, the Board takes into account expectations of the Company’s shareholder base and also its wider stakeholder and social responsibilities.

 The Board also has responsibility for the Group’s internal control and risk management systems.
 The Board regularly considers and reviews the risks and opportunities for the business and ensures that the mitigation strategies in place are the most effective and appropriate to the Group’s operations.